-Examination of the structure, competitiveness and social utility of U.S. capital markets as the basis for considering the range of proposals for financial regulatory reform growing out of the recent world-wide financial crisis.
-Specific topics will likely include: mechanisms for controlling risk in financial institutions, particularly capital and liquidity requirements; the unique problem of systemic risk; the Volcker Rule and activity restrictions; dealing with illiquid and insolvent institutions, including resolution authority; optimal regulatory structure; reform of securitization; regulation of derivatives trading; consumer protection; the future of Fannie Mae and Freddie Mac; Money Markets Funds and the Shadow Banking System; evaluating costs and benefits of alternative policies.
-Classes will be primarily based on interactive discussion, but will also include lectures and regular guest speakers.
+This course examines important current issues in the regulation of the U.S. capital markets and the financial system, with emphasis on the global financial crisis, reform efforts since then, and potential future actions in light of the COVID-19 crisis.
+Specific topics will likely include: mechanisms for controlling risk in financial institutions, particularly capital and liquidity requirements; the unique problem of systemic risk; environmental, social, and governance (ESG) issues; dealing with illiquid and insolvent institutions, including resolution authority; optimal regulatory structure and use of cost-benefit analysis; market microstructure for securities trading; regulation of derivatives trading; consumer protection; Money Markets Funds, Exchange Traded Funds and the Shadow Banking System; Federal Reserve measures during the COVID-19 crisis; and recent trends in FinTech and digital currencies.
+Classes will be primarily based on lectures and interactive discussion, and will also include regular guest speakers.
 Required written work will be a final take-home examination, with a week between distribution and due date.

 This course was previously offered jointly by the Kennedy School and Law School.
 It may be of particular interest to students at the Kennedy School, Law School and Business School.